camconn/voronoi/README.md

 ### License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the GNU Public License, Verion 3 or Later.
 A copy of this license may be found in the file `LICENSE`.